 - Certain sites on the map in Sec.
-30.36.010.B are designated for the preparation of a Master Design Review Permit (MDP). - 2.
-An MDP is a discretionary action subject to Planning Commission approval.
-The purposes of the MDP are to designate the location and extent of S30- zoning to ensure that an appropriate amount of ground floor nonresidential is included in a large collection of sites and establish a phasing plan for development. - 3.
+30.36.010.B are designated for the preparation of a Master Design Review Permit (MDP), as indicated by the MDP Zoning Overlay. - 2.
+An MDP is a discretionary action_subject to Planning Commission approval.
+The purposes of the MDP are to designate the location and extent of non-residential ground floor uses on a large contiguous site established on the Zoning Map with the -S30- character context and establish a phasing plan for development.
+S30- zoning to ensure that an appropriate amount of ground floor nonresidential is included in a large collection of sites and establish a phasing plan for development. - 3.
 The application form and submittal requirements for an MDP must be prepared by the Planning and Building Director.
 Phases of development in the short term require a high level of detail while phases occurring over the long term may have less detail, provided that the MDP commits those later phases of development to providing additional detail later processed as an amendment to the MDP.
-Subsequent site-specific discretionary permits may be required. - 4.
-The site area must include the entirety of the contiguous properties designated for the preparation of an MDP.
-A contiguous area must be designated S30- and of a sufficient size to provide for a minimum floor area ratio equivalent to 0.20 of the total MDP project area for commercial, public, institutional and/
+Subsequent site-specific discretionary permits may be required.

-- or industrial space, inclusive of the ground floor and any upper floor area designated for such nonresidential uses. - 5.
+- 4. The site area must include the entirety of the contiguous properties designated for the preparation of an MDP.
+A contiguous area must be designated for non-residential uses \$30 and of a sufficient size to provide for a minimum floor area ratio equivalent to 0.20 of the total MDP project area for commercial, public, institutional and/0r industrial space, inclusive of the ground floor and any upper floor area designated for such nonresidential uses. - 5.
 The Planning Commission may approve, deny or approve with conditions an MDP based on the following findings: - a.
 The project is planned and designed to create a vibrant, walkable place with a mixed use core. - b.
 A phasing plan for the project provides for an orderly and cohesive development, inclusive of private and public amenities and improvements commensurate with the level and type of development for each phase. - c.
 The MDP conforms to the standards and provisions of the Encinitas Municipal Code. - d.
 The resulting MDP conforms to the Housing Plan, including allowing the City to rely on the project to receive credit toward meeting its Regional Housing Needs Assessment allocation.